tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 <img src='./use-latest-gh-action.png' lazy />

-Many actions will include more complete examples of the YAML file that can be directly copied and pasted:
+Many actions will even include more complete examples of the `yml` file that can be directly copied and pasted:

 <img src='./gh-action-readme-setup.png' lazy />

 So, what's the problem here?
-If all we need is a `yml` file and we can get the content of that file by copying and pasting, how is this not even easier than other open source contributions?
+If all we need is a `yml` file and we can get the content of that file by copying and pasting, how is this not even easier to add an Action than to make any other open source contribution?

 ## Running Actions